chronoscloud/claims-auth/README.md

   # Optional.
 Default is false.
 If set to true, the ACL is treated as a whitelist of resource paths: authorization would return a 403 error if no ACL Record has been configured for a given resource path.
 If set to false, authorization check will only be done to the resources configured in the ACL.
   config.strict_mode = true

   # Optional.
-Configure the error page to render when authorization fails
+Configure the default error page to render when authorization fails
   config.error_page = "public/403.html"

   # Optional.
 Default behavior will look for 'config/authorizer_acl.yml'.
 Configure which ACL yml to use